influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

    grace="${grace_seconds}s"
    ```

-2. Enter the following command to configure Telegraf to parse the file, merge the points, and write the data to stdout and a bucket.
+2. Enter the following command to configure Telegraf to parse the file, merge the points, and write the data to a bucket.
 To merge series, you must specify the following in your Telegraf configuration:

    - the timestamp precision for your input data (for example, `influx_timestamp_precision` for line protocol)
    - Optional: `aggregators.merge.grace` to extend the window and allow more points to be merged.
 For demonstration purposes, the following example sets `grace` to a large duration to include the sample data timestamps.